dariooddenino/tzdbjson/README.md

 WIP cli app to convert tzdb files to json

 ## TODO:
-- Build a json representation with more useful types / values
-- Transform the structure some how?
-- provide options for different outputs?
 - Bug with zones following rules in australasia
+- Bug with rule name in northamerica
+- Folder option for cli app
+- Write documentation